 Some girls’ beauty routines are intensive labors of love, while others adhere to a minimalist philosophy.
 I definitely fall into the latter category.
 My AM routine usually involves hitting the snooze button to steal a few more minutes of beauty sleep, so I don’t have tons of time to apply makeup.

 But even though I have a lackadaisical beauty style, you would never know it.
 Why?
 I’ve mastered a way to rock bold red lips in just three steps.

-We’re crazy for multitasking products, especially in the summer.
-Who wants to spend hours applying makeup when you could be outside enjoying the weather?
+We’re crazy about multitasking products.
+After all, who wants to spend hours applying makeup when you could be brunching with friends or checking out the latest Ryan Gosling flick?
 That’s why we’re so obsessed with theBalm’s super-efficient lip and cheek stain, Stainiac.
 Watch our video to learn how to use a stain to get a long-lasting rosy lip and cheek.